 Hiking in Gorges State Park

-The park is located on the Blue Ridge Escarpment - in an area where elevations rises 2,000 feet in only four miles.
-Here, moisture is squeezed out of the atmosphere during a southerly wind flow, resulting in average rainfall in excess of 80 inches per year.
-This is enough rain to qualify the unique environment as a temperate rain forest.
+The park is located on the Blue Ridge Escarpment, an area where elevations rise 2,000 feet in only four miles.
+Moisture is squeezed out of the atmosphere during a southerly flow, resulting in average rainfall in excess of 80 inches per year.
+This is enough rain to qualify the area as a temperate rain forest.

 The Auger Hole trail is a long, multi-use trail (hiking, mountain biking, and horseback riding) which leads down into one of the "gorges" for which the park is named.
-The Canebrake winds its way down to the Foothills Trail, a long-distance trail that lies in both North and South Carolina (and part of which passes through the park).
-It provides access to Lake Jocassee and some backcountry campsites.
+It's an old road, and provides access to some other hidden waterfalls after some short off-trail connections.

 This is only an overview of the hiking trails available.
 For details on each individual trail, visit the Grassy Ridge or Frozen Creek Trails pages, and for what we consider to be the Best Hikes in the park, see the Hikes page.

 The Grassy Ridge access area at the main entrance on the west side of the park has a new 7,100 square foot park headquarters and visitor center.
 It's home to the park offices, a large exhibit hall, a 75-person auditorium, 40-person classroom, and large covered wrap around decks offering outstanding southern views of the escarpment and park.